Understanding Cystic Fibrosis

 - Treatment: Lung replacement surgery, oxygen concentrator.

 - Respiratory Failure – Cystic fibrosis can damage your lung tissue to an extent that they no longer function.
 Your lung function will progressively get worse over time to potentially reaching a level that is life threatening.
-Oxygen therapy with a portable or home oxygenconcentrator is one extremely beneficial treatment avenue your doctor may recommend.
+Oxygen therapy with a portable or home oxygen concentrator is an extremely beneficial treatment that you may want to discuss with your doctor.